pinkpong111/network-architecture-theory/README.md

 Degradation is **not information loss**.
 It is the structural trade-off between classification precision and processing volume.
 A degraded agent uses the same four-type classification mechanism, but its resolution is lower — meaning its trade-off cutoff point arrives earlier, more residual vectors are treated as noise, and vector decomposition is less precise.

+More precisely: degradation is not deletion of source data but reduction of representational resolution for classification and routing.
+Its purpose is not to minimize loss but to maintain processability at the receiving layer — closer to utility-preserving compression than to lossy deletion.

 ```
 Same mechanism, lower resolution:
   Upper agent  → high resolution, low volume capacity